badokun/app/README.md

 please go to the database, table "users" and set "lifetime" column to "1" or "TRUE":

 ```
-docker exec -it sl-db psql -U myuser simplelogin
+sudo docker exec -it sl-db psql -U myuser simplelogin
 UPDATE users SET lifetime = TRUE;
 exit
 ```

-Once you've created all your desired login accounts, add these lines to `/simplelogin.env` to disable further registrations:
+Once you've created all your desired login accounts, add these lines to `$(pwd)/simplelogin.env` to disable further registrations:

 ```
 DISABLE_REGISTRATION=1
 DISABLE_ONBOARDING=true
 ```

-Then restart the web app to apply: `docker restart sl-app`
+Then restart the web app to apply: `sudo docker restart sl-app`

 ### Donations Welcome